isaac2math/car_accident_detection_openvino/runs/README.md

-# car accident detection using openvino, onnx, and tensorrt
+# the training, validation, and inference result will be saved here